 A typical starting point of this process is to start breaking down the costs of the business into a variety of sensible categories.

-There are a number of different ways that you can break down costs into different groups; this is the process of ‘classifying’ costs.
+There are a number of different ways that you can break down costs into different groups, or cost classifications

 Classifying costs by function